AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Minimax algorithm

+For 6x6 Othello and Othello, the value of a node is calculated using the following equation:

-where $v_(x, y)$ is the value of the cell $(x, y)$ and $o(x, y)$ is the occupation of the cell $(x, y)$.
-For 6x6 Othello and Othello, each cell is evaluated using Eq. \ref{eq:evaluation_othello66} and \ref{eq:evaluation_othello88}, respectively. $o(x, y)$ is $1$, $-1$, and 0 if the cell $(x, y)$ is occupied by the first player's disc and the second player's disc, and empty, respectively.
-For 6x6 Othello and Othello, minimax algorithm expands the tree to the terminal nodes after the last 6 turns .
-The value of the terminal node is $E_\mathrm{end} = 1000 c_\mathrm{win} c_\mathrm{minimax}$, where $c_\mathrm{win}$ is the colors of the winner.
+where $v_(x, y)$ is the value of the cell $(x, y)$, and $o(x, y)$ is the occupation of the cell $(x, y)$.
+For 6x6 Othello and Othello, Minimax1 evaluates each cell using Eq. \ref{eq:evaluation_othello66} and \ref{eq:evaluation_othello88}, respectively.
+For 6x6 Othello and Othello, Minimax2 evaluates each cell to 1. $o(x, y)$ is $1$, $-1$, and 0 if the cell $(x, y)$ is occupied by the first player's disc, the second player's disc, and empty, respectively.
+For 6x6 Othello and Othello, the minimax algorithm expands the tree to the terminal nodes after the last six turns.
+The value of the terminal node is $E_\mathrm{end} = 1000 c_\mathrm{win} c_\mathrm{minimax}$, where $c_\mathrm{win}$ is the color of the winner.